sewil/WvsGlobal/README.md

 - [ ] Update drop data

 ## Notes
-- AES no worky, use maplecrypt (shanda).
-- Running Tespia or any other world other than Scania disables char creation for some reason.
-Tespia is assumed to have ID 20 (wz edited).
 - Config options for Redis, ElasticSearch/logging and some others are missing
 - ReNX has been modified to support merging of NX files
 - log4net.ElasticSearch was made a bit better in terms of memory usage and logging